tensorpack/tensorpack/examples/DoReFa-Net/README.md

-This is the official script to train, or run pretrained model for the paper:
+Code and model for the paper:

 [DoReFa-Net: Training Low Bitwidth Convolutional Neural Networks with Low Bitwidth Gradients](http://arxiv.org/abs/1606.06160), by Zhou et al.